 The height of the seats can be adjusted up or down.
-Pull upward or push downward on the seat switch.
-The seat will move in the direction of the switch.
-Release the switch when the desired position is reached.
+Pull upward or push downward on the rear of seat switch, the seat will move in the direction of the switch.
+Release the switch when the desired position has been reached.